 I joined as an affiliate member and then, IOSH upgraded me within a few months to a Techiosh category.

-However, affiliate membership is open for anyone considering a career to health and safety.
+However, affiliate membership is open for anyone considering a career in health and safety.
 Being an affiliate member, you’ll have the advantage to progress to other categories.

 If you’re someone who is currently operating as a practitioner in health and safety or someone just starting a career in health and safety, associate membership would be your category.